mutantzombie/mutantzombie.github.io/README.md

 # mutantzombie.github.io

-Check out the [Application Security Weekly] podcast for interviews and news about appsec.
+Check out the [Application Security Weekly] podcast for interviews and news about all the ways to find and fix the flaws that plague software.
+We talk about secure designs, secure defaults, and smarter strategies than just chasing bugs.

 For even more show notes, more appsec, and a little more synthwave, check out my [web site].